7 Churn Rate Statistics For eCommerce Stores

 2) Retention rate for ecommerce averages around 23%

-The ecommerce industry faces significant customer turnover challenges.
-According to industry data, the average customer retention rate in e-commerce is only about 23% across all major verticals.
+The eCommerce industry faces significant customer turnover challenges.
+The average customer retention rate in eCommerce is only about 23% across all major verticals.

 This low retention figure means that approximately 77% of customers leave and never return to make another purchase.
 For marketers, this highlights the critical importance of retention strategies.